-- The WA Maritime Museum focuses on the relationship that the people of Western Australia have with the sea, from leisure boats to the fishing industry and is where the America's Cup yacht, Australia II is housed along with many other iconic WA sea vessels. - The WA Shipwrecks Museum is as the name suggests a maritime archaeology museum and houses thousands of relics from ships wrecked along the WA's coastline and includes the original timbers from the Batavia and the de Vlamingh plate.
+- The WA Maritime Museum focuses on the relationship that the people of Western Australia have with the sea, from leisure boats, fishing industry and is where the America's Cup yacht, Australia II is housed along with many other iconic WA sea vessels. - The WA Shipwrecks Museum is as the name suggests a maritime archaeology museum and houses hundreds of relics from ships wrecked along the WA's coastline and includes the original timbers from the Batavia and the de Vlamingh plate.

 LEFT © WA Museum Aboriginal staff of the WA Museum celebrating NAIDOC Week 2018 The Collection and Research Centre is located in the Perth suburb of Welshpool with the administration building named Joobaitch House.
-Joobaitch was a prominent Whadjuk Nyoongar Elder who lived in the area during the 1900s.
+Joobaitch was a prominent Nyoongar Whadjuk Elder who lived in the area during the 1900s.
 Located in Joobaitch House are the Terrestrial Zoology, Aquatic Zoology, Earth and Planetary Sciences, History and Anthropology and Archaeology departments.

-Located next to the Joobaitch House is the new Harry Butler Research Centre which was named in honour of the former Museum employee and world renowned naturalist.
-This custom-built Centre houses 2.5 million specimens in its ten kilometres of shelving.
+Located next to the Joobaitch House is the new Harry Butler Research Centre which was named in honour of the former Museum employee and world renowned naturalists.
+The Centre houses 2.5 million specimens in the ten kilometres of shelving in the custom built facility.